Seven Gorgeous Gardens to Explore in the Mid-Willamette Valley

 In all, the one-acre garden is home to a variety of plants, including English perennial plantings, several rose varieties, and numerous plants native to Oregon.
 Other attractions include a robust butterfly habitat (especially in summer), an alpine rock garden, and Japanese garden area.

-Celebrating its 20th anniversary in 2021, The Oregon Garden has become a premier outdoor attraction in the mid-Willamette Valley.
+Celebrating its 20th anniversary in 2021, The Oregon Garden has become a premier outdoor attraction in the Mid-Willamette Valley.
 In all, the massive botanical garden comprises 80 acres and has earned widespread acclaim for its reflection of the Pacific Northwest’s immense beauty.

 A total of 20 gardens enchant visitors with a variety of displays, all connected by four miles of wheelchair-accessible paths.
 The Amazing Water Garden, for instance, is a circular water garden that’s home to an ornate bridge and cascading waterfall.
 Meanwhile, the Home Demonstration Garden is made up of a series of smaller gardens — and is designed to inspire gardeners at home.
 And the Lewis and Clark Garden takes visitors back in time by displaying many of the botanical finds that Lewis and Clark noted on their Corps of Discovery journey in the early 1800s.

 When the Schreiner family looked to move its nascent iris-growing business out of Minnesota in the early 1940s, it looked far and wide for a new home base.
-But in the end, after testing a few disparate regions, the family settled on the mid-Willamette Valley—and has been a mainstay in the area since 1946.
+But in the end, after testing a few disparate regions, the family settled on the Mid-Willamette Valley—and has been a mainstay in the area since 1946.

 Liz Schmidt, president of Schreiner’s Iris Garden, says the Willamette Valley is uniquely suited to growing irises.
 The rich, volcanic soil is full of nutrients, summer temperatures rarely reach unbearable highs, and a steady diet of light springtime rain allows the plants to soak up the moisture they need to grow and bloom.
-“That little strip of the Willamette Valley is so plentiful,” she says.

 Visitors can see the bounty for themselves when Schreiner’s Iris Garden opens its doors between Mother’s Day Weekend and May 31—typically, the high season for iris blooms.